Criticisms of Baidu: The User Experience Director's speech was inappropriate

 On July 1, 2016, the International Experience Design Conference was held at the China National Convention Center.
 Liu Chao, Director of Baidu's User Experience Department, gave a speech to design practitioners as a guest.
 His speech caused dissatisfaction among the audience in many aspects.
 In the last part, he advertised Baidu's design department, causing some audience members to shout, "You are too low; get out!" this time, the live broadcast was forced to be interrupted for several minutes.
 Liu Chao's speech quickly sparked heated discussions on Zhihu, spreading to multiple platforms such as Sina Weibo and online media.
 Criticisms of the speech mainly included: the main content was straightforward and off-topic, a Slide show was poor, it made fun of vulgar jokes, repeated industry common sense, forced advertising, discriminated against women, and attacked Smartisan, which had a feud with him.
 It was said that Liu Chao used the presentation for Baidu's campus recruitment that day.

 Soon after, Liu Chao posted on his WeChat Moments, saying, "I have spent so much time talking and live-streaming twice a week that I have even had pharyngitis, but I still haven't made my Intellectual property popular.
 Today, it has finally become popular.
 Baidu's naughty kid and our beautiful anchor.
 The only regret is that no one has forwarded the QR code page."
 A female Baidu employee who appeared in the speech also made controversial remarks on Weibo.
 The incident thus fermented again.
 On July 4, Liu Chao posted an apology letter on Baidu's internal network for the speech incident.
-Still, some Baidu employees who replied questioned his professional ability and attitude, and many people thought that he should resign and apologize.
+Still, some Baidu employees who replied questioned his professional ability and attitude, and many people expressed that he should apologize and resign.
 Baidu's internal human resources account replied that evening, saying that Baidu was highly concerned about the incident.
-After a joint investigation by the Human Resources Department, the Professional Ethics Construction Department, and the Public Relations Department, it was found that Liu Chao had not reported his participation in the meeting to the company in advance and that his behavior and speech content had a severe impact on the company's brand and reputation and also caused severe harm to Baidu employees.
+After a joint investigation by the Human Resources Department, the Professional Ethics Construction Department, and the Public Relations Department, it was found that Liu Chao had not reported his participation in the meeting to the company in advance, and that his behavior and speech content had a severe impact on the company's brand and reputation and also caused severe harm to Baidu employees.
 Baidu determined that Liu Chao was no longer qualified to serve as a director and removed him from the Baidu management team.

 This incident was seen as proof that Baidu was not trustworthy.
-Some commentators also questioned why Liu Chao was able to hold a senior position given his ability and believed that it reflected problems with Baidu's personnel management.“This is very Baidu” also became a hot word on the Internet.
+Some commentators also questioned why Liu Chao was able to hold a senior position given his ability and believed that it reflected problems with Baidu's personnel management.
+“This is very Baidu” also became a hot word on the Internet.